Raleigh Bankruptcy & Loan Workouts

 Often, the debts of a business can become the debts of its owners as well.
 There can be personal guarantees, owners may have incurred large personal credit card debts, and there may be unpaid taxes as well.
 In these situations, only an attorney experienced in both business and personal debt relief can advise the business owners about the full range of their options.

 We invite you to review some of the frequently asked questions about bankruptcy on this site.
-More importantly, whether you are a consumer or a business owner, you can obtain a free initial consultation with Attorney Douglas Q. Wickham.
+More importantly, whether you are a consumer or a business owner, you can obtain a initial consultation with Attorney Douglas Q. Wickham.

 Serving North Carolina clients for more than 50 years